 Give the cabinet doors and drawers a full day to dry and cure before replacing the hardware and hanging.
 If the cabinet doors and drawers are not given enough time to dry, they will stick when hung and damage the paint.

 Hanging the cabinet doors sounds easy enough but it more challenging than you think.
 Regardless if you replace or reuse the hardware and use the same holes to hang them they won’t always hang properly.
 The millimeters of added paint throws off the hinges and closures.

 The cabinets doors of a camper can have several pieces of hardware.
 Normally it is a combo of hinges and a latch.
 What worked best for us was hanging the doors using the same holes and adjusting the placement of the latch.

 Step 7: Clean and Touch Up

 No matter how hard you try and how much you tape it is inevitable that there will be some drips or bleeding.
 Do not fret!
 It can be easily cleaned and touched up.

 Finally, it’s time to remove all the painter’s tape and coverings!
-Because of the multiple layers of primer and paint some of the tape will be challenging to remove.
+Because of the multiple layers of primer and paint, some of the tapes will be challenging to remove.
 It’s annoying, but it will come off.